dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 <TabItem value="quality" label="Quality">

 To improve customers’ data quality, we’re enhancing the ability for data teams to configure dbt and monitor for issues in dbt Cloud and integrated tools.
-This is our primary focus in 2024.
+This will be more of a focus in 2024.

 - Add Metadata API support for dbt Core 1.5 elements of data contracts like model owners, access, and constraints.
 - Streaming results so users can access real-time metadata during a run, such as notifications about specific events like model builds and test failures.